Social Justice: The Role of Reading, Writing and Understanding Non Fiction

 Time: Monday- Thursday 9:50 am – 11:30 am

 Department of Human Services

-Students will actively engage in the scholarship of play and explore the role and function, benefits and barriers of play in childhood and throughout the lifespan.
-Course topics will include the background and significance of play in history, the role of play as a predictor of academic and social functioning, the use of play in character/moral development, play and inequality, and the use of play to prevent, intervene, and treat trauma.
+Students will actively engage in the scholarship of play and explore the role and function, benefits and barriers of play in childhood and beyond.
+Course topics will include the background and significance of play in history, the role of play as a predictor of academic and social functioning, the use of play in character/moral development, and the use of play to prevent, intervene, and treat trauma.
 Clinical and non-clinical implications of play will be explored, as well as the physiological and social implications of play, using contemporary research on brain science and brain development.
-The Science of Play combines classroom learning with field work and research on the role of play as prevention, intervention, and treatment within the early childhood period.
-Students will alternate between classroom time and field work at Boston’s Children Museum and in the local community, where they will develop research projects through a consultation with Northeastern faculty, a Children’s Museum Director, and NU Crossing.
-The course will include a research based service-learning project.
+The Science of Play combines classroom learning with fieldwork and research on the role of play as prevention, intervention, and treatment.
+Students will alternate between classroom time and field experiences within the local community, where they will explore the diverse world of play in the Boston.